circleci/circleci-docs/jekyll/_cci2/caching.md

 order: 50
 ---

+This document describes the manual caching available, the costs and benefits of a chosen strategies, and tips for avoiding problems with caching in the following sections:

+* TOC
+{:toc}

+## Overview

 Caching is one of the most effective ways to make jobs faster on CircleCI.
-Automatic dependency caching is not available in CircleCI 2.0, so it is important to plan and implement your caching strategy to get the best performance.
+Automatic dependency caching is not available in CircleCI 2.0, so it is important to plan and implement your caching strategy to get the best performance. **Note:** The Docker images used for CircleCI 2.0 job runs are automatically cached on the server infrastructure where possible.

 Manual configuration in 2.0 enables more advanced strategies and finer control.
 However, the keys are simple to configure, for example, updating a cache if it changes, by using checksum of `pom.xml` with a cascading fallback:

 {% raw %}
 ```
-		restore_cache:
+- restore_cache:
     keys:
       - m2-{{ checksum pom.xml }}
       - m2- # used if checksum fails
 ```
 {% endraw %}

-This document describes the manual caching available, the costs and benefits of a chosen strategies, and tips for avoiding problems with caching. **Note:** The Docker images used for CircleCI 2.0 job runs are automatically cached on the server infrastructure where possible.

-## Overview

 A cache stores a hierarchy of files under a key.
 Use the cache to store data that makes your job faster, but in the case of a cache miss or zero cache restore the job will still run successfully, for example, by caching Npm, Gem, or Maven package  directories.